-Under the CFATS program, the Department uses a dynamic risk assessment and tiering methodology to determine which chemical facilities with holdings of DHS-regulated chemicals of interest (COI) represent a high-risk in case of a successful terrorist attack.
+Under the Chemical Facility Anti-Terrorism Standards (CFATS) program, the Cybersecurity and Infrastructure Security Agency (CISA) uses a dynamic risk assessment and tiering methodology to determine which chemical facilities with holdings of regulated chemicals of interest (COI) represent a high-risk in case of a successful terrorist attack.
 Chemical facilities determined to be “high-risk” are assigned to one of four risk-based tiers.

 The CFATS tiering methodology takes into account three elements of risk in a facility’s high-risk determination and tier assignment:

 - Level of threat of a terrorist attack

 High-risk chemical facilities are subject to CFATS regulation and must develop and implement a security plan with measures that are tailored to the tier level and unique considerations of the facility.

 To determine a facility’s risk level, CISA uses information facilities submit through the Top-Screen survey, which is then assessed based on vulnerability, potential consequences, and threat of a terrorist attack.
 After analyzing the Top-Screen data, CISA determines which facilities are high-risk, and assigns those facilities a Tier of 1, 2, 3, or 4, with Tier 1 representing the highest risk.

 - Read the CFATS Tiering Methodology fact sheet to better understand the types of items that may impact a facility’s high-risk status and, as applicable, assignment of their risk tier.

 Chemical security is not a temporary issue.
 As threats evolve, the Agency is committed to using the best tiering methodology to identify high-risk chemical facilities.